cloudjournal/gke-labelforwarder-gce/README.md

 kubectl apply -f daemonset.yaml
 ```

+wait some times for label to be populated in billing

 # Notes :
 - this will not be working if you have nodepool that use taint/affinity/anti-affinity.